apollographql/apollo-tooling/packages/apollo/README.md

 ## Publishing

 1. Make sure the `CHANGELOG.md` is updated with all changes committed since the last release.
-Make sure the versions for each package to update are correct, and there's a blank `Upcoming` section for future work.
+Make sure the versions for each package to update are correct.
 2. Run `npm run release:version-bump -- <bumpish>`
    - Can use major, minor, patch, prepatch, etc for the bump type.
 If not used, the command will prompt and ask for the bump type.
    - This command updates git tags locally and on GitHub